mitsuhiko/lucumr/2018/3/31/you-cant-rust-that.rst

 and can then again do whatever they want.

 Likewise you can again switch `Arc` for `Rc` and `RwLock` for `RefCell` if you do not need this to work with threads.
+If you are just working with thread locals you can also combine `RefCell` with `Arc`.

 *To recap: instead of using interior mutability where an object changes its internal state, consider using a pattern where you promote new state